SooryaGeorge7/Dublin-Eats/README.md

 **Restaurants page & features**

 When user clicks on a category from restaurants tab on navbar, a page is rendered which contains a few restaurants of the category you selected in Dublin.
 A maximum of 8 restaurants are rendered per page.
+Google places API returns a maximum of 20 restaurants for each request.
+Using the paginator, Only 8 restaurants are shown in the first page.

 <details><summary>Restaurants page desktop</summary>

-For desktop - User is shown 4 restaurants details displayed as cards in a row.
+For desktop - User is shown 4 restaurant cards displayed in a row.Each card contains more information about the particular restaurant.

 ![Restaurants page desktop](/documentation/features/restaurants-page/restaurantspage-desktop.gif)